 Today's passage is about Jesus' crucifixion, death and burial.
-Humanly speaking, this story sounds too sad to talk about or to remember.
-But that is not the case.
-The crucifixion of Jesus is the climax of fulfilling God's will for world salvation.
+For those who love Jesus, this story seems to be too sad to talk about or even to remember.
+But John, the disciple whom Jesus loved, describes the events fact by fact with surprising objectivity.
+He does so to reveal that the death of Jesus fulfilled God's will for world salvation, which was prophesied and fulfilled.
+The crucifixion of Jesus is the climax of God's redemptive history.
 The death of Jesus is the prelude of Jesus' glorious resurrection.
 The death of Jesus gives us new birth, eternal life and the kingdom of God as our inheritance.
 The synoptic gospels picture the crucifixion of Jesus so vividly that there is a danger of being distracted from the main point of the crucifixion of Jesus.
 According to John's gospel, Jesus was crucified and died for our sins in accordance with the prophecies of God.
 Jesus was crucified and died so that we may believe in him and have new birth, eternal life and the kingdom of God as our inheritance (Jn 20:31).
-John describes the events only fact by fact.
-It seems to be a little boring.
-But he does so in order to show that the death of Jesus was the fulfillment of God's will for world salvation, which was prophesied and fulfilled.

 First, Jesus carries his cross to Golgotha (16b-18).
 As we studied in the last passage, finally, Pilate, the Roman governor, handed Jesus over to them to be crucified (16a).
 Then the soldiers took charge of Jesus (16b).
 Now Jesus is in the hands of merciless soldiers.
 The soldiers put the cross on Jesus and whipped him to carry it to the place of the Skull (which in Aramaic is called Golgotha) (17).
 There they crucified him, and with him two others--one on each side and Jesus in the middle (18).
 Jesus is the Son of God.
 Jesus came to this world to save men from their sins as the Lamb of God.
-John 1:29 says, "The next day John saw Jesus coming toward him and said, 'Look, the Lamb of God, who takes away the sin of the world!""
+John 1:29 says, "The next day John saw Jesus coming toward him and said, 'Look, the Lamb of God, who takes away the sin of the world!"
 Evil men not only made Jesus a political criminal, they also wanted to put him to shame.
 So they crucified two robbers beside him, placing one on each side with Jesus in the middle.
 In the past, execution by crucifixion was known as the most terrible punishment.
 The Jews not only wanted to destroy Jesus in a most terrible way, but also they wanted to shame Jesus, the holy God.
 So they put robbers on each side of Jesus and Jesus in the middle.
 On the cross, Jesus took up all our shame.
-Even many terrible sinners want to be honorable persons.
-In fact, we are all men of shame and quilt.
-But our Lord Jesus took all our shame in this way.
+Many terrible sinners want to be honorable persons.
+So, when they have done something wrong, they hide their faces from exposure, even though they deserve to be shamed.
+We are all men of shame and guilt.
+But holy Jesus, who deserves all honor and glory, was shamed so terribly in our places.
+Thank you, Jesus!